Spaghetti Squash Chicken Parmesan Bake

 Instructions

-• Add the spaghetti squash, marinara sauce and red pepper flakes to the skillet with the chicken mixture and stir to combine.
-Add the parmesan and stir.
+• Add the shredded spaghetti squash, marinara sauce, and crushed red pepper flakes to the skillet.
+Stir to combine.
+Stir in the parmesan cheese.

 Notes